 Know your numbers.
 The USDA recommends healthy adults obtain 20-35% of their daily calories from fat, limiting saturated and trans fat intakes to just 10%.
 How do you know where you fit in that range?
 A few general guidelines are if trying to lose weight you will want to stick to the lower end of that spectrum, whereas athletes or individuals looking to maintain their current weight will likely be somewhere in the middle or upper end of the spectrum.
 Other factors to consider are your current health and energy needs.
 A health and fitness professional can better help you determine what daily intake of fat percentage is appropriate for you and give you a caloric range of fats to aim for.

+Question -so are non-fat foods healthier?
 The real question here is does low or non-fat equate to healthy?
 The short answer is no. While food trends and clever advertising might make you think fat is the enemy, it is not that black and white.
 In recent years more and more food companies have been trending toward fat-free and trans fat-free versions of their products, recognizing consumers desire to reduce their fat intakes.
 Unfortunately this does not always translate to removing unhealthy fats or overall healthier food items.
 Take a look at those nutrition labels and get a real picture as to what you are signing up for.
 What might they be replacing that fat with?
 Sugar?
 Salt?
 Loads of ingredients you can't pronounce?
 While removing the bad fat from a food product is a great start, it is just as important that we aren't simply swapping one bad ingredient for another.
 So remember to read those nutrition labels.

 The take home - despite clever marketing and dietary fads, fat is an essential macronutrient: